 Many of us rely on anti-depressants to see us through.
 I have never been able to take them.
 I don’t want to be beholden to chemicals to make me feel better, particularly since the side-effects of some of these drugs make you wonder why they are prescribed in the first place.

 I say this with absolutely no judgement of those who do take them, by the way.
 We sufferers all find our own way through as best we can, dodging the bullets of depression like ninjas when we can and sinking like a donkey stuck in quicksand when it all gets too much.

 I joked recently to my sister’s partner that whilst, for many 2016 was a dreadful year and t-shirts were being printed with “I survived 2016” on (funny, but not really if you see what I mean), I’m already starting to feel like I need the 2017 version.

-Hospital visits, builders, noisy neighbours, family illness, endless problems with my glasses, tinnitus – ah – a veritable catalogue of potential triggers.
+Hospital visits, builders, family illness, endless problems with my glasses, tinnitus – ah – a veritable catalogue of potential triggers.
 There’s even Blue Monday in early January designated as the most depressing day of the year where we’re all likely to feel miserable!

 So where is your tipping point?

 When does the Black Dog return to sit faithfully at your lap, tail wagging, damp cold nose insisting you pay attention?

 One thing’s for sure, I wish someone would let the bloody dog out.